logzio/logz-docs/_source/logzio_collections/_log-sources/server-app/network-device.md

 3. Add TCP traffic as an input

-    In the Filebeat configuration file (/etc/filebeat/filebeat.yml), add Apache to the filebeat.inputs section.
+    In the Filebeat configuration file (/etc/filebeat/filebeat.yml), add TCP to the filebeat.inputs section.

     {% include log-shipping/replace-vars.html token=true %}